nlohmann/json/README.md

 ### Arbitrary types conversions

-Every type can be serialized in JSON, not just STL-containers and scalar types.
+Every type can be serialized in JSON, not just STL containers and scalar types.
 Usually, you would do something along those lines:

 ```cpp
 namespace ns {